adiframemedia/maptur/README.md

 ### Captured Logs
 Captured Logs are a feature that will exclusively be offered for our **Pro** users who have access to our mobile app.
 This app will be available on iOS first, then the Android release will follow.
 Utilizing this feature, you will be able to record data sets of camera information for when you're offline and then either send the file to your computer manually or wirelessly sync the data and turn it into usable keyframe data.

+### Data Smoothing
+IMU Data coming in from mobile devices is very precise and even the slightest movement can cause small amounts of jitter to translate into the 3d enivornment.
+To help counter this we have a algorithim that can be activate to smooth the data out and elimate a lot of these small jitters that may produce an unwanted look in the virtual camera movement.

+### Precise Data Control
+Within the Maptur Control Panel you can adjsut what data points of your virtual camera is effeted by the streamed data which may be needed for specific types of filming scenarios.
+When using the mobile and capturing a log you can edit this when it's being imported as well and only apply keyframes to specific paramters.

 ---

 # Tutorials and Setup Guides